Leverage home equity without refinancing

 Once your lender completes the underwriting process and receives the appraisal report, the final step is closing.
 You’ll sign the loan paperwork and receive the lump sum payment.

-After closing on a home equity loan, you’ll begin making regular monthly payments.
-If you currently have a mortgage loan, your home equity loan will be a second payment on top of your regular mortgage payment.
-If your home was paid off, you’ll pay only the home equity loan.
+After closing on the loan, you’ll begin making regular monthly payments.
+If you currently have a mortgage, your this loan will be a second payment on top of your regular mortgage payment.
+If your property is paid off, you pay’ll only the home equity loan.

 Home equity loan FAQ